akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 # Cluster Sharding

+For an introduction to Sharding concepts see @ref:[Cluster Sharding](../cluster-sharding.md).
+This documentation shows how to use the typed
+Cluster Sharding API.

 @@@ warning

 This module is currently marked as @ref:[may change](../common/may-change.md) in the sense of being the subject of active research.
 This means that API or semantics can change without warning or deprecation period and it is not recommended to use this module in production just yet—you have been warned.

 @@@

+## Dependency

-To use cluster sharding add the following dependency:
+To use Akka Cluster Sharding, add the module to your project:

-@@dependency [sbt,Maven,Gradle] {
+@@dependency[sbt,Maven,Gradle] {
   group=com.typesafe.akka
   artifact=akka-cluster-sharding-typed_2.12
   version=$akka.version$
 }

-For an introduction to Sharding concepts see @ref:[Cluster Sharding](../cluster-sharding.md).
-This documentation shows how to use the typed
-Cluster Sharding API.

 ## Basic example